SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 The swapper process (PID 0) runs during hardware initialization.
 It performs essential tasks during hardware initialization and system startup.
 Once its tasks are complete, PID 0 forks a copy of itself to create PID 1, also known as the init process.

-Init Process (PID 1): The init process is the first user-space process.
+Init Process (PID 1): The init process is the first user-space process[2].
 It is responsible for setting up the environment for user and system programs by spawning other processes.
 These processes handle various tasks, such as loading and executing programs, managing peripherals, and initializing user-space services.
 The PID 1 process is considered the ancestor to all processes as it initialises all further processes.
 The initialisation or "init" process is run and PID 1 is referred to as the init process.

 The first process 0 starts with the start of the hardware, process 0 forks and starts process 1 which is a copy of the first process.
 This "spawn" receives the parent PID for processing data.
 If an error occurs at this stage the process reverts to 0 and the program exits.